 BiographyGoodPaper of Rev. Robert Mortimer

-Born and raised in the rich, fertile soil of a Mississippi Delta cemetery, Rob Mortimer bases his songs on personal experiences of heartache, love, and observations.
-Mortimer, a second generation funeral director and embalmer, also enjoys the happier side of a bad situation; but he always does what's next.
-His music overflows with dynamic rhythms and pounding bottoms, while his sextronic lyrics are at times both humorous and thought forgetting, yet on paper somewhere in his office or house.
+Born and raised in the rich, fertile soil of the Mississippi Delta, Rob Mortimer bases his songs on personal experiences of heartache, love, and observations.
+Mortimer, a second generation funeral director, also enjoys the happier side of a bad situation; his music overflows with dynamic rhythms and pounding bottoms, while his sextronic lyrics are at times both humorous and thought provoking.

-After 16 years of touring and recording with Good Paper, Mortimer begins a new project of performances that will ignite with fire like a catfish-pond-boiling-over and fresh broiled catfish and hushpuppies available for all to enjoy.
-With slick, tight funk to the depths of Otis Redding’s last breath, Rob Mortimer delivers post-sharecropping blues slammed into sensible popular cottonfield rock, often resulting in loss of breath during live performances.
-From instant wardrobe changes to mean faces, Rev. Mortimer wants your attention.
+After 16 years of touring and recording with Good Paper, Mortimer begins a new project of performances that will burn you with hot steam from a catfish-pond-boiling-over and fresh broiled catfish and hushpuppies available for all to enjoy.
+With slick, tight funk to the depths of Otis Redding’s last breath, Rob Mortimer delivers post-sharecropping blues slammed into sensible popular cotton field rock, often resulting in loss of breath during live performances.
+Rob Mortimer's presence can be felt no matter where you are standing in the room.